 Flashback: The Quest For Identity is a sci-fi platformer/action-adventure published by U.

 Flashback: The Quest For Identity is a sci-fi platformer/action-adventure published by U.S. Gold, and developed by Delphine Software.
-The game is the brainchild of Paul Cuisset, creator of Another World, who wrote, designed and programmed parts of it.
+The game is the brainchild of Paul Cuisset, creator of Future Wars, who wrote, designed and programmed parts of it.

 The game was first released in 1992 for the Amiga, but has since been ported to on MS-DOS, SNES, Sega Genesis, Sega CD, 3DO, Macintosh, FM Towns, and the Atari Jaguar.
 A remake was made for Xbox Live Arcade in 2013.